Keynote Speakers

 Regina Weatherspoon-Bell

-Board Vice Chair, IEHP Foundation
+Vice Chair, IEHP Foundation | Founder, DVL Project

-In addition to IEHP Foundation, serves on several boards, including as former Vice Chair of Providence Southern California Health Care Regional Board, appointee to the San Bernardino County Committee on School District Organization, Board Member of Providence St. Mary Hospital Community Ministry Board and Past Board President of High Desert Community Foundation.
+Regina Weatherspoon-Bell is a businesswoman, nonprofit founder/CEO, creative event and documentary producer and community volunteer.
+In 2020, she concluded two terms serving as Deputy Director for the First District San Bernardino County Supervisor Robert Lovingood.
+In addition to IEHP Foundation, she has served on several boards, including as former Vice Chair of Providence Southern California Health Care Regional Board, former Board Member of Providence St. Mary Hospital Community Ministry Board, Past Board President of High Desert Community Foundation and current Board Vice-Chair of Caravanserai – Alliance for Entrepreneurs.

 Stephanie Williams